Dunlop, MPP, Simcoe North

 with responsibility for Caucus Relations.

-Since the provincial election in 2003, Mr. Dunlop has served as the Chief Opposition Whip, PC Critic for Community Safety and Correctional Services and is currently the PC Critic for Skilled Trades and Apprenticeship Reform and is currently PC Critic for Training, Colleges and Universities as well as Critic for Education.
+Since the provincial election in 2003, Mr. Dunlop has served as the Chief Opposition Whip, PC Critic for Community Safety and Correctional Services, PC Critic for Skilled Trades and Apprenticeship Reform and is currently PC Critic for Training, Colleges and Universities as well as Critic for Education.